QuodAI/jobs/README.md

   <img src="https://s3-ap-southeast-1.amazonaws.com/quod.ai/logo-sm.png?raw=true" alt="Sublime's custom image"/>
 </p>

 Are you bored and unchallenged at your job?
 Do you want to work on something exciting, challenging and impactful?

-[Quod AI](http://quod.ai) is a young and exciting AI/NLP start-up with an unmatched team of engineers and scientists.
+[Quod AI](http://quod.ai) is a young and exciting AI/NLP applied research start-up with an unmatched team of engineers and scientists.
 We’re applying Deep Learning and NLP on source code to super charge software engineering teams with a coding assistant.
 We want to revolutionize the way software products are built and to accelerate innovation worldwide.
-We are funded and backed by SGInnovate, Entrepreneur First and 500 Startups.
+We are funded and backed by 500 Startups, Entrepreneur First and SGInnovate.

 ### Team